bgveenstra/cs-lessons/computer-architecture.md

 <!--Can you guess what the code is doing?
 The %rbp, %rsp, and %eax are registers - data storage locations directly in the processor.
 It's very fast for a computer to access the processor's registers, and they usually store the operands for an arithmetic or logic operation being carried out.
 The %rbp and %rsp registers have special purposes; they help the computer keep track of where in the call stack the current operations are being carried out (we won't go into this too much, but it's the basis for how control flow works).-->

 Assembly languages are basically the lowest level languages possible.
-Here's very similar code expressed in a programming language called C. C came after assembly languages and was specifically designed to be easier for humans to read.
+Below is some very similar code expressed in a programming language called C. C came after assembly languages and was specifically designed to be easier for humans to read.
 It's a higher-level programming language than assembly, but it's still possible to translate it pretty directly to processor instructions.

 ```c
 int main(){